 Dive into Final Fantasy VII Rebirth with this Final Fantasy VII Rebirth ending explained, unraveling the mysteries it introduced and what they might mean for the trilogy’s conclusion.

 The ending of Final Fantasy VII Rebirth left many players with questions.
-The introduction of the multiverse and the events involving Sephiroth and Aerith added new layers of mystery to the story.
-In this article, we will provide a Final Fantasy VII Rebirth ending explained, its connections to previous games, and the possible implications for the final chapter of the trilogy.
+Notably, the introduction of the multiverse and the events involving Sephiroth and Aerith added new layers of mystery to the story.
+As a result, fans began speculating about the meaning behind these developments and what they could mean going forward.
+That’s why we’ve broken down the Final Fantasy VII Rebirth ending explained, exploring its connections to previous games and discussing what it might mean for the final chapter of the trilogy.

 The Multiverse and Its Impact on the Story